Projects can be funded by Arts Councils or commissioned by institutions or private individuals.

-PROCEEDURE: The image is divided up using a grid system, and the composition is drawn out in the studio or on site depending on the scale of the painting.
 When on site, each member of the public is invited to paint one square each so the final image is made up of hundreds of individual styles.
-I am fascinated by the crowds which gather when an artist is making a copy in the National Gallery or indeed when anyone is painting in public and aim to invite onlookers to take part in this alchemical process.
 I am interested in opening up the relationship between the artist and audience and blurring the boundaries between amateur and professional by inviting anyone to paint.

-EQUIPMENT: The set up is basically an easel, a table with palettes, oil paints and chairs for observers.
-Projects can run over one day or a consecutive period of days, depending on the size of the painting to be recreated.
+The set up is basically an easel, a table with palettes, oil paints and chairs for observers.
+Projects usually run from two days or a consecutive period of days, up to a week or even a month, depending on the size of the painting to be recreated.

 Each projected is budgeted individually according to the scale of the painting and the length of project.